open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 docker exec -it xapp bash
 {% endhighlight %}

-Different SLA management xApp are available, please refer to the paper above for all the details.
-We start now the xApp implementing an elastic SLA policy:
+A basic xApp and different SLA management xApp are available, please refer to the paper above for all the details.

+The basic monitoring xApp can be started as follows:
 {% highlight bash %}
+python3 base_xapp.py
+{% endhighlight %}

+After stopping the basic xApp, we start the advanced xApp implementing an elastic SLA policy:
+{% highlight bash %}
 python3 elastic_sla.py
 {% endhighlight %}

-The xApp is now running.

 Finally, we can generate downlink UE traffic as follows.
 In every UE container, add the route to the core network host: